microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 ## Verify deployment
-In SQL Server, once you've completed the installation flow, you'll complete a few steps to verify the deployment.
+In SQL Server, once you've completed the installation flow, you generally go through a few steps to verify the deployment.
 The follow table gives an overview on how the processes vary by deployment options, with details that follow:

 | SQL Server | Azure SQL MI | Azure SQL DB |
 |:-----------|:-------------|:-------------|